DivyaKumarBaid/Learning_React/Readme.md

 # ReUsing and Building Components

 Components in react are essentially like small lego pieces which can join together to build a bigger piece.
-To maintain and use components systematically we can create multiple JS files, save them in component folder and export functions and then import them in our index.js
+To maintain and use components systematically we can create multiple JS files, save them in component folder and export functions and then import them into our index.js

 ```JavaScript
 import React from "react"